Islamic attitudes towards science: Classical science in the Muslim world

 One of the earliest accounts of the use of science in the Islamic world is during the eighth and sixteenth centuries, known as the Islamic Golden Age.
 It is also known as "Arabic science" because of the majority of texts that were translated from Greek into Arabic.
 The mass translation movement, that occurred in the ninth century allowed for the integration of science into the Islamic world.
 The teachings from the Greeks were now translated and their scientific knowledge was now passed on to the Arab world.
 Despite these conditions, not all scientists during this period were Muslim or Arab, as there were a number of notable non-Arab scientists (most notably Persians), as well as some non-Muslim scientists, who contributed to scientific studies in the Muslim world.
-The mass translation movement in the ninth century allowed for the integration of science into the Islamic world.